Why Do Dogs Drag Their Butts on the Floor?

 The allergic reaction can cause problems on other parts of your dog’s body, too.
 You may notice your dog is scratching other parts of his body.
 Some allergic reactions may show up in your dog’s ears, in between his toes, and other areas of his skin.
 You may notice red, swollen areas on your dog, along with areas where’s he’s been biting to relieve the itch.Check Price on Amazon

 Pooh that’s stuck under your dog’s tail can also cause irritation and itching.
 The only way for your fur baby to try to get rid of this fecal material under his tail is to do the scoot.
 And if your dog has long hair, this can be a problem that develops quite often if the rear end isn’t kept clean and the fur kept clipped a little shorter.
-If the material isn’t removed, it can lead to an obstruction of the anus.
+If the material isn’t removed, it can lead to an obstruction of the butt.

 Tapeworms can also cause a dog to do the boot scoot.
 These parasites can be eaten by your dog if he eats something dead outside or he could be infected by a flea bite from a flea that carried the parasite.
 Yuck!

-The reasons tapeworms cause a dog to scoot their rear across the floor is because the worms cause irritation when their segments reach the anus.
+The reasons tapeworms cause a dog to scoot their rear across the floor is because the worms cause irritation when their segments reach the butt.
 The segments are small but can still cause irritation.
 You may notice these segments near your dog’s rear end.
 The tapeworm segments resemble white or golden bits of rice.
 Again, yuck!

-Because the fluid in the anal sac can be thicker in some dogs, the fluid isn’t able to pass to the outside.
+Because the fluid in the butt sac can be thicker in some dogs, the fluid isn’t able to pass to the outside.
 As a result, the sac becomes impacted, which can lead to an infection.
 At this point, a dog will have quite a bit of irritation and pain.
 If the condition isn’t treated right away, it can worsen, which could mean the dog may require surgery.